Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 Let it run several wakeup cycles connected to your serial monitor.
 Verify all systems are as expected.

 Enclose it in the enclosure and plug it in somewhere.
+Sit back and say "Ahhh".

 ## Serial Monitor Printout